Prima facie legal maxim : defined and origin

 A prima facie case would exist if, during a murder trial, the prosecution produced video footage of the accused uttering death threats to the deceased victim.
 This would prove that the accused had the intention to kill the victim.

 When the plaintiff has the burden of proof in a civil case, prima facie is frequently applied.
 Unfortunately, just because a case has been resolved prima facie does not mean that the plaintiff will prevail.
-If the plaintiff lacks to present adequate evidence to support their claim, the court will most likely dismiss the suit.
+If the plaintiff fails to present adequate evidence to support their claim, the court will most likely dismiss the suit.

 Frequently Asked Questions